telerik/blazor-docs/components/treeview/overview.md

 			Text = "Implementation",
 			ParentIdValue = 1,
 			HasChildren = false,
-			Page = "three", //the URL to navigate to
+			Page = "three" //the URL to navigate to
-			Expanded = true
 		});

 		TreeData = items;